High School Curriculum

 Prerequisite: Level II or teacher recommendation

 An introduction to American Sign Language conversational skills at the high-level Novice Range, and to developing culturally appropriate behaviors in Deaf culture.
 The course continues the teaching of ASL, moving from signing concrete concepts to abstract concepts.
 Additional vocabulary, grammar and culture is covered to build on the core knowledge of the language.
 Both expressive and receptive skills of students will be the focus of the course, with an equal emphasis.
 Students will participate extensively in interactive classroom activities using the “Voices Off” Policy to ensure ASL immersion.
-(1 credit; half block, both semesters)
+(1 credit; full block, one semester)

 Chinese I